-POLICY 17.1.6: When possible, Residential development along adjacent to the Buckingham Rural Community Preserve boundary should make appropriate transitions to the community by allowing only single-family homes with a graduated increase in density as development moves away from the planning Rural Community Preserve boundaries.
+POLICY 17.1.6: Residential development along the Buckingham Community boundary should make appropriate transitions to the community by allowing only single-family homes with a graduated density as development moves away from the planning community boundaries.

 The Buckingham Rural Community Preserve is adjacent to Lehigh Acres on part of its southern boundary across Buckingham Road.
 It will not be possible to transition density at this location because the Lehigh lots are already platted at approximately 4 dwelling units/acre.
-Similarly, Buckingham Park is surrounded on three sides by the Rural Community Preserve and it will not be possible to transition density at that location.
+Similarly, Buckingham Park is surrounded on three sides by the Rural Community Preserve and it will not be possible to transition density at that location either.
+Staff recommends transmittal of the revised policy below: